 Incumbent must be able to adapt to changing situation and function as a team player.

 Three years progressively responsible experience in program administration in an academic environment.

 Additional education may substitute for required experience and additional experience may substitute for required education to the extent permitted by the JHU equivalency formula.

-Classified Title: Academic Program Administrator Role/Level/Range: ACRP/03/MC Starting Salary Range: $46,560 - $64,100/Annually (Commensurate with experience) Employee group: Full Time Schedule: M-F 8:30-5:00pm Exempt Status: Exempt Location: Hybrid/Homewood Campus Department name: Biophysics Personnel area: School of Arts & Sciences
+Classified Title: Academic Program Administrator Role/Level/Range: ACRP/03/MC Starting Salary Range: $46,560 - $64,100 (Commensurate with experience) Employee group: Full Time Schedule: Monday-Friday, 8:30am to 5pm Exempt Status: Exempt Location: Homewood Campus Department name: Earth and Planetary Science Personnel area: School of Arts & Sciences

 Please refer to the job description above to see which forms of equivalency are permitted for this position.
 If permitted, equivalencies will follow these guidelines: